GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         --protection-level ${KMS_PROTECTION_LEVEL} \
         --project ${KMS_KEY_PROJECT_ID}

-4. Finally, add the key to the attestor as trusted keys to sign the payloads of trusted images
+4. Add the key to the attestor as a trusted key to sign the payloads of trusted images:

         gcloud --project="${ATTESTOR_PROJECT_ID}" \
             alpha container binauthz attestors public-keys add \